Best workflow software for growing teams

 Most workflow software purchases fail because teams never adopt them.
-Here are 18 tools ranked by what actually matters: will your team use it?
+Gartner reports 60-80% BPM project failure rates.
+Here are 18 tools ranked by what matters most for daily use.

 Summary

-• Most reviews are useless - They list 40 tools with identical descriptions.
+• Most review sites are useless - They list 40 tools with identical descriptions.
 “Intuitive interface.”
-“Robust features.”
-Nobody tells you which one to actually buy or warns you about the traps.
+“Powerful features.”
+Nobody tells you which one to buy or warns you about the traps.
 This guide does.

-• Workflow software isn’t project management - Monday.com and Asana are excellent.
-They solve the wrong problem.
+• Workflow software isn’t project management - Monday.com and Asana are great at what they do.
+They solve a different problem.
 Projects end.
 Workflows repeat forever.
 Using one for the other wastes months.
-Understand the difference
+See the difference

 Let me save you the expensive education I got.